kanishk-jain-01/web-form-scraper-application/_docs/techstack.md

 - ShadCn: Component library built on Tailwind for reusable UI elements.
 - Socket.io: Library for real-time WebSocket communication (e.g., agent progress updates and HITL prompts).
 - Material-UI (optional): For additional UI components if ShadCn needs supplementation.
+- Zustand: A minimalistic state management library for React, ideal for handling global app state like scrape job status and real-time updates without the boilerplate of Redux.

 # Backend
 ## API Layer